 Wtot=Ws+Wres+Whex (1)

 Tijani [6] experimentally tested a loudspeaker driven thermoacoustic refrigerator.
-A simplified design flow chart for this refrigerators type was presented based on the effect of normalized stack parameters on the performance.
+A simplified design flow chart for this refrigerators type was presented based on the effect of normalised stack parameters on the performance.

 Babaei and Siddiqui [7] studied a general optimization algorithm for thermoacoustic devices.
 This algorithm was based on energy balance and entropy balance on the thermoacoustic device.
 DeltaEC [8] was used as a verification tool for this algorithm.